 The set up - without tagging

 Most climbers will be using two ropes in this system, probably a dynamic lead rope and a static haul line, and so these need to be joined.
-With two ropes you’re best to use two rope bags, with the knot (double fishermans) sitting between the two bags so it won’t snag.
-On steep routes you don’t need to protect the knot, but on slabby routes it’s probably worth it, and some climbers put a plastic plate on the knot to keep it out of cracks - but personally I wouldn’t bother.
+With two ropes you’re best to use two rope bags, with the knot (double fishermen’s) sitting between the two bags so it won’t snag.
+On steep routes, you don’t need to protect the knot, but on slabby routes, it’s probably worth it, and some climbers put a plastic plate on the knot to keep it out of cracks - but personally, I wouldn’t bother.

-Using a dynamic rope for your haul line adds an extra level of security, because of the lead line was to get cut you would still be attached via your down rope (via back up knot, and your device if you were using a Silent Partner).
+Using a dynamic rope for your haul line adds an extra level of security, because the lead line was to get cut you would still be attached via your down rope (via a back-up knot, and your device if you were using a Silent Partner).

 Again with all rope soloing be fastidious when it comes to feeding ropes into rope bags, and also make sure you don’t twist your up and down rope while leading.

 Using this system as it is is a great improvement on the standard rope soloing technique.